420 (dinghy): Construction

 The class adopted a policy of "prudent evolution" so as to allow development without making existing dinghies obsolete.
 The hull's seaworthiness and stability at speed proved to be better than most of its contemporaries, and this together with its modest sail area make it fun to sail in heavy weather and thus an excellent youth trainer, qualities that led to its adoption for that role by the Royal Yachting Association in the mid-1970s.
 In addition, the international 420 is known for its inherent lightness.
 The floatability of the boat made for a safer training vessel.

-With its trapeze and spinnaker it provides the capability for advanced sailing techniques for international standard sailors, while still remaining affordable and accessible to beginners.
-The International 420 maintains a large multinational class association.
-The combination of effective class management, the boat's inherent sailing qualities, and prudent evolution have contributed to the class's continuing success.
+With its trapeze and spinnaker it provides the capability for sailing techniques for international standard sailors, while still remaining affordable and accessible to beginners.
+The International 420 maintains a multinational class association.
+The combination of class management, the boat's sailing qualities, and evolution have contributed to the class's continuing success.